 The party that submits a request for an initial determination may withdraw the request in writing at any time before the decision is issued.
 A plan may also choose to accept verbal withdrawal requests.
 For verbal withdrawal requests, the plan should clearly document in their system the date and the reason why the party chose not to proceed with the initial determination procedures.
-The plan should send a written confirmation of that withdrawal to the party within 3 calendar days, clearly indicating which request is being withdrawn (i.e. name of drug or type of service or item requested).
+The plan should, but is not required to, send a written confirmation of that withdrawal to the party within 3 calendar days of receipt of the withdrawal request, clearly indicating which request is being withdrawn (i.e. name of drug or type of service or item requested).